Real estate investing: Valuation

+Hedonic regression shows real estate value tends to depreciate due to ageing, but can increase with renovation.

-Sources of investment returns
+Investment returns

 Real estate properties may generate revenue through a number of means, including net operating income, tax shelter offsets, equity build-up, and capital appreciation.

 Net operating income is the sum of all profits from rents and other sources of ordinary income generated by a property, minus the sum of ongoing expenses, such as maintenance, utilities, fees, taxes, and other expenses.
 Rent is one of the main sources of revenue in commercial real estate investment.
 Tenants pay an agreed upon sum to landlords in exchange for the use of real property, and may also pay a portion of upkeep or operating expenses on the property.

 Tax shelter offsets occur in one of three ways: depreciation (which may sometimes be accelerated), tax credits, and carryover losses which reduce tax liability charged against income from other sources for a period of 27.5 years.
 Some tax shelter benefits can be transferable, depending on the laws governing tax liability in the jurisdiction where the property is located.
 These can be sold to others for a cash return or other benefits.

 Equity build-up is the increase in the investor's equity ratio as the portion of debt service payments devoted to principal accrue over time.
 Equity build-up counts as positive cash flow from the asset where the debt service payment is made out of income from the property, rather than from independent income sources.

 Capital appreciation is the increase in the market value of the asset over time, realized as a cash flow when the property is sold.
 Capital appreciation can be very unpredictable unless it is part of a development and improvement strategy.
 The purchase of a property for which the majority of the projected cash flows are expected from capital appreciation (prices going up) rather than other sources is considered speculation rather than investment.

-One source of investment returns is AirBNB rental arbitrage.
-This is the process that focuses on buying properties or leveraging other peoples properties by sub-leasing and then renting them out on websites such as AirBNB.
-There are pros and cons to this investment type.
-You have to find properties in high destination areas to ensure that you will have enough bookings to cover the recurring costs and initial investment.
-There is potential to make a much larger return when compared to simply renting out a property for a long term stays.
-However, there is much more upkeep and much more potential for damage and unwanted costs when doing short-term rentals due to the large amount of different people using the home constantly.
+Research results that found that real estate firms are more likely to take a smaller stake in larger assets when investing abroad (Mauck & Price, 2017).